garronej/ts-promisify/README.md

 =>3<=
 ```

-The equivalent in a the traditional asyncronous paradigme would be:
+The equivalent in a the traditional asynchronous paradigm would be:

 ```javaScript
 myAsync(1, function (error, output) {